fish-shell/fish-shell/doc_src/FORMATTING.md

 ### Doxygen

+Tested on:
-- Tested on Ubuntu 14.04 with Doxygen 1.8.8, built from source.
+- Ubuntu 14.04 with Doxygen 1.8.8, built from [GitHub source](https://github.com/doxygen/doxygen.git).
+- CentOS 6.5 with Doxygen 1.8.8, built from [GitHub source](https://github.com/doxygen/doxygen.git).
-- Tested on Mac OS X 10.9 with Homebrew install Doxygen 1.8.7 and 1.8.8.
+- Mac OS X 10.9 with Homebrew install Doxygen 1.8.7 and 1.8.8.

+Graphviz was also installed in all the above testing.

 Doxygen 1.8.6 and lower do not have the \\htmlonly[block] directive which fixes a multitude of problems in the rendering of the docs.
 In Doxygen 1.8.7 the list of understood HTML entities was greatly increased.
 I tested earlier versions and many little issues returned.